-Bingduo Yang1, Zongwu Cai2, Christian M. Hafner3 and Guannan Liu4
+Bingduo Yang, Zongwu Cai, Christian M. Hafner and Guannan Liu

-1Lingnan (University) College, Sun Yat-sen University 2Department of Economics, University of Kansas
+Lingnan (University) College, Sun Yat-sen University Department of Economics, University of Kansas

-3Louvain Institute of Data Analysis and Modeling, Université catholique de Louvain 4School of Economics and WISE, Xiamen University
+Louvain Institute of Data Analysis and Modeling, Université catholique de Louvain School of Economics and WISE, Xiamen University

 Abstract: Modeling the joint tails of multiple financial time series has many important implications for risk management.
 Classical models for dependence often encounter a lack of fit in the joint tails, calling for additional flexibility.
-This paper introduces a new semiparametric time-varying mixture copula model, in which both the weights and the dependence parameters are deterministic and unspecified functions of time.
-We propose using penalized time-varying mixture copula models with group smoothly clipped absolute deviation penalty functions to perform the estimation and the copula selection simultaneously.
+This paper introduces a new semiparametric time-varying mixture copula model, in which both weights and dependence parameters are deterministic and unspecified functions of time.
+We propose penalized time-varying mixture copula models with group smoothly clipped absolute deviation penalty functions to do the estimation and copula selection simultaneously.
 Monte Carlo simulation results suggest that the shrinkage estimation procedure performs well in selecting and estimating both constant and time-varying mixture copula models.
-Using the proposed model and method, we analyze the evolution of the dependence between four international stock markets, finding substantial changes in the levels and patterns of the dependence, particularly around crisis periods.
+Using the proposed model and method, we analyze the evolution of the dependence among four international stock markets, and find substantial changes in the levels and patterns of the dependence, in particular around crisis periods.